 We isolate ourselves in the ridiculous adoration toward ourselves until the day in which we discover with fear our mistake.

 “The ego is worthy of hatred, is unfair in itself because he thinks he is the center of all things.
 Those who write against false pride are proud to have written it well.
 Those who read them are proud of the fact to be read.
 Me, who I write these can I have the same desire.”

 If the man would remove the self-idolizing and would accept himself as he is, he would realize that his ego is full of faults.

-This, wants him big, but he is small, wants him happy, but he is unhappy, wants him perfect, but he is full of imperfection, wants him to be the object of love and of respect of the people, but he sees that his flaws bring him only their contempt.
+The ego, wants the man to be big, but he is small, wants him happy, but he is unhappy, wants him perfect, but he is full of imperfection, wants him to be the object of love and respect of the people, but he sees that his flaws bring him only their contempt.

-Therefore, if we want to have a happy life, to present ourselves in front of the world, just as we are in fact, with good and bad.
+Therefore, if we want to have a happy life, let’s present ourselves in front of the world just as we are, with good and bads.

 Let’s remove this self-idolizing, which does nothing else than to disturb our existence even if we are the most intelligent people in the world.